thecodingmachine/mouf/doc/dependency_injection.md

 - objects that are almost the same each time your application runs (for instance, an object representing a service to send mails, or an object representing a controller)

 **Dependency injection** focuses on the second kind of objects.
-It will help you to instanciate cleanly these objects and to reduce the coupling between these objects.
+A dependency injection container (DIC) will help you to instanciate cleanly these objects and to reduce the coupling between these objects.

+The DIC is in charge of creating/managing instances of the classes you use.
+Basically, you declare in a configuration file the list of all instances you want to use and the DIC will instantiate those for you and manage the dependencies between these instances for you.
+Essentially, you use a **configuration file to declare your instances instead of using PHP code**.

+This has a number of advantages (maintainability, testability, self-description...), but soon, you end up with a very complex configuration file.
+Therefore, in most frameworks out there (Symfony 2, Zend Framework 2...), dependency injection is only used to manage services (about 50 instances per applications top).

+Mouf is **taking dependency injection to a whole new level**.
+Using a **web-based interface**, you can very easily manage your instances.
+Therefore, things that where out of the reach of the DI container suddenly become likely candidates.

+- You have an object representing a datagrid?
+Put it in Mouf!
+- You have an object representing a column of a table?
+Put it in Mouf!
+- You have an object representing a SQL request?
+Put it in Mouf!
+- You have an object representing a form or a form element?
+Put it in Mouf!
+- ...

+You get the idea.
+Put as many objects as possible in Mouf's container.
+Mouf takes spaguetti code away so you can focus on the real interesting part of your project.

 Without dependency injection, your instances management can go wrong
 --------------------------------------------------------------------